lawrence501/5e-cli/specialisations.md

 ## Enchanted Items

-### Bend, Not Break
-Whenever you craft an item, you get two sets of options for the entire crafting job, but cannot mix the outcomes of these sets between each other.

-Restriction: If you choose the second crafting job's outcome, that item cannot be used by other characters.

 ### Complex Foundations
 After seeing a new enchanted item you find, you may choose to give it 1 additional starting affix with a minimum point value of 2.